maartensukel/video-to-traffic-flow-information/README.md

 You might wanted to consider installing `numpy`, `scipy` and `sklearn` libraries using `conda`, as they are compiled with CPU-specific optimizations which can [speed things up quite a bit](http://markus-beuckelmann.de/blog/boosting-numpy-blas.html).

-### 2. YOLO pretrained network

-We'll start with getting the YOLO network weights.
+Next up is downloading the YOLO network weights.
 You can do this by either download them [here](https://github.com/pjreddie/darknet) or by running

 ```bash
 wget https://pjreddie.com/media/files/yolov3.weights
 ```

-Make sure the `yolov3.weights` are in the project root directory.
+Once the download is compete, place the `yolov3.weights`  in the project root directory.

 > You can find more on YOLO network training and fine-tuning [here](https://pjreddie.com/darknet/yolo/)